A Benchmark for Automatic Medical Consultation System: Frameworks, Tasks and Datasets: IMCS-21 as a New Benchmark

-\paragraph{Experimental Results} ~ {The performance of the SLI task is listed in Table \ref{tab:SLI}.
-For symptom recognition, the performance of subset accuracy (SA) shows that the strict prediction of symptoms is very challenging, especially for implicit symptoms from the entire dialogue (only about 35\%).
+\paragraph{Experimental Results} ~ {The performance of the SLI task is listed in Table \ref{tab:SLI-SR} and \ref{tab:SLI-SR}.
+For symptom recognition, the performance of subset accuracy (SA) shows that the strict prediction of symptoms is very challenging, especially for implicit symptoms from the entire dialogue (only about 37\%).
 It is probably due to the exponential growth of the prediction space, as up to dozens of symptoms can be mentioned in a single dialogue.
 In non-strict cases, both SLI-EXP and SLI-IMP tasks can achieve good performance, with label-level F1 scores reach about 90\%.
 Moreover, the BERT-MTL model that utilizes BIO labels obtains slight better performance in the symptom recognition in SLI-IMP task, which is also intuitive.
+Compared with BERT, MC-BERT has some weak advantages in symptom recognition.

-For symptom inference in SLI-IMP task, BERT-MTL has a obvious advantage in the identification for the \emph{NEG} and \emph{NS} categories of symptoms.
+For symptom inference in SLI-IMP task, MTL based models have a obvious advantage in the identification for the \emph{NEG} and \emph{NS} categories of symptoms, while MC-BERT seems to have no positive effect.
 It can be seen that inferring the two categories of symptoms is obviously harder than \emph{POS}, since it often requires more contextual information.
 Especially for the symptoms that appear in the doctor's utterances, it is likely that the patient's response needs to be observed and analyzed to determine the labels.
 The results suggest that more efforts are needed to improve the symptom inference.}